Sanity Code: Background

-In 1906, the Intercollegiate Athletic Association of the United States (renamed in 1910 to the National Collegiate Athletic Association, NCAA) was established by administrators of several universities in the United States to oversee college sports.
+In 1906, the Intercollegiate Athletic Association of the United States (renamed in 1910 to the National Collegiate Athletic Association, NCAA) was established by administrators of several American universities to oversee college sports.
 In the association's 1906 bylaws, they specified that college athletics would solely consist of amateur sports.
-In 1916, they defined an amateur as "one who participates in competitive physical sports only for the pleasure, and the physical, mental, moral and social benefits derived therefrom".
+They defined an amateur as "one who participates in competitive physical sports only for the pleasure, and the physical, mental, moral and social benefits derived therefrom" in 1916.
 However, universities that were part of the NCAA were allowed to grant athletes needs-based financial aid, unrelated to athletics.
-Additionally, the NCAA left enforcement of its amateurism rule up to its member universities, leading to widespread rules violations throughout the first half of the 20th century.
+The NCAA left enforcement of its amateurism policy up to its member universities, leading to several instance of collegiate athletes violating this policy throughout the first half of the 20th century.
 In 1929, the Carnegie Corporation of New York published a report alleging widespread recruiting and financial assistance in college football, stating that what was supposed to be an amateur sport contained elements of "professionalism".
 Two years later, Edward K. Hall, the chair of the NCAA's football rules committee gave a speech titled "A Return to Sanity", where he urged cooperative action from association members against the growing number of universities that were engaging in non-amateur activities.
 A 1935 survey of NCAA member institutions revealed that only about 36 percent of the association's members were fully complying with the pure amateurism rules, with a large percentage calling the rules "impossible" to comply with.
 Additionally, several athletic conferences by that time were allowing athletic scholarships, including the Southeastern Conference (SEC), with several more considering allowing them.
 In 1941, in a move to address the shortcomings of the self-enforcement policy, the NCAA adopted a new constitution that allowed for member institutions to be expelled from the association if they violated the rules.